The Nutshell Studies of Unexplained Death

 Although the Nutshells were used for scientific training, Lee took some artistic license while making them, resulting in a fascinating interplay between fact and fiction in the models.
 In some she included personal details: one miniature painting shows the cottage she lived in and a fictional newspaper is named after her hometown.
 Lee was an avid reader of Sherlock Holmes and like Arthur Conan Doyle’s fictional mysteries, her miniature crime scene interiors are bursting with “readable” clues pertaining to the life and death of the inhabitant.
 It is also notable that the models depict a gendered notion of space and the majority of victims are women who have suffered violent deaths in the home.
 The models are a reminder that domestic space can be terrifying as well as safe.

-The New York Times, The New York Observer, The Village Voice, Ciel Variable 93: Forensics, National Library of Medicine, Chicago Journal, Art Papers, Dcist, Phaidon, Welcome To Baltimore, Hon!, TruTV, Doll Studies: Forensics, The Glessner House.
+The New York Times, The New York Observer, The Village Voice, Ciel Variable 93: Forensics, National Library of Medicine, Chicago Journal, Art Papers, Dcist, Phaidon, Welcome To Baltimore, Hon!, TruTV, Doll Studies: Forensics, The Glessner House, The Renwick Gallery at the Smithsonian Museum.